 According to a report in the Journal of the American Medical Association, residents of Colorado had a 2014 life expectancy of 80.21 years, the longest of any U.S. state.

-In 2014, while governor, John Hickenlooper allocated about half of the state's $13 million "Medical Marijuana Program Cash Fund" to medical research.
+In the 2014 budget, while governor, John Hickenlooper allocated about half of the state's $13 million "Medical Marijuana Program Cash Fund" to medical research.

-In 2015, Furious 7 was scheduled to film driving sequences on Pikes Peak Highway in Colorado.
+In 2015, driving sequences for Furious 7 were planned to be filmed on Pikes Peak Highway in Colorado.

 In 2015, the U.S. Supreme Court's decision in Obergefell v.
-Hodges nullified Colorado's Amendment 43, which had banned same-sex marriage.
+Hodges nullified Amendment 43, the ban on same-sex marriage in Colorado.

-As of 2016, there were no major uranium mining operations in the state of Colorado, though plans existed to restart production.
+As of 2016, there were no major uranium mining operations in Colorado, though plans existed to restart production.

-In 2016, Colorado voted for Hillary Clinton in the presidential election, continuing its shift towards the Democratic Party.
+In 2016, Colorado voted for Hillary Clinton in the presidential election, further establishing the state's lean towards the Democratic Party.

-On May 8, 2017, Denver experienced the costliest hailstorm in the state's history.
+On May 8, 2017, a hailstorm hit Denver, becoming the costliest ever in the state's history.

 On August 24, 2018, four minor earthquakes rattled Colorado, ranging from magnitude 2.9 to 4.3.